Case Study Updated Mar 2026 6 min read

 Phase 5: Pre-Travel Communication

-• 7 days before: full itinerary and travel document checklist
+• 7 days before: itinerary and travel document checklist

 • 3 days before: flight details and packing reminder